bernedom/playbox/README.md

 # playbox
 RFID player for raspberry pi.
-Using Mopidy/MPD to play back songs triggered by RFID cards
+Using Mopidy/MPD to play back songs triggered by RFID cards.
+This is currently in very early development and should be considered a hack.
+There likely many security and stability issues with the code.
+Use at your own risk.

 # Installation